SPDX-License-Identifier: AGPL-3.0-or-later¶

 Hardware Noise Budget¶

-The 5.5% QBER and 94% state preparation fidelity establish that Heron r2 has sufficient coherence for Kuramoto-XY simulation at \(n \leq 8\).
-The 16-qubit experiment is viable but noise-limited (depth \(\leq\) 50 CX gates).
-ZNE provides marginal improvement (\(<2\%\)), suggesting that the dominant noise source is coherent (gate errors) rather than incoherent (T1/T2 decay).
+The 5.5% QBER and 94% state preparation fidelity in the retained legacy rows indicate usable shallow-circuit performance for the tested Kuramoto-XY circuits.
+The 16-qubit experiment remains noise-limited (depth \(\leq\) 50 CX gates).
+ZNE provides marginal improvement (\(<2\%\)), so the noise-budget discussion remains descriptive rather than a backend-general coherence claim.

 Limitations¶

-- No quantum advantage demonstrated.
-Classical solvers outperform at \(n \leq 16\).
+- No broad quantum advantage demonstrated.
+Classical observable-level ODE solvers outperform at \(n \leq 16\); Figure 17 is an exact Hilbert-space simulation boundary only.

 - Trotter error at \(dt = 0.1\) is significant (Q1 sign flip at finer \(dt\)).